-Needles to say, fans weren’t happy about this.
+Needless to say, fans weren’t happy about this.
 Many people oppose NFTs due to their damaging impact on the environment as well as their perceived “pointlessness” since owners really get to own the item in question only digitally.

 After the backlash, several other game studios have backtracked and decided to refrain from engaging in NFTs for the time being.
-Whether Behaviour Interactive will follow suit, remains to be seen.
+Whether Behaviour Interactive will follow suit remains to be seen.

 Now you know a lot of things about the game, including how many active players Dead by Daylight has.
 You probably also noticed that its competition doesn’t seem to hurt it much.

-Still, Dead by Daylight’s player count is high and it’s only been going up.
+Still, Dead by Daylight’s player count is high, and it’s only been going up.
 Continuous content updates are what made it a great game.
 And now, we’re looking forward to what might be the most exciting DLC so far.

 Unaware that life beyond the internet exists, Nick is poking servers and control panels, playing with WordPress add-ons, and helping people get the hosting that suits them.